The Paper Calculator FAQs

 Each time paper is diverted from the waste stream and used to make recycled paper, there is a direct reduction in solid waste.
 Think of it this way - if you use a piece of paper once, then erase and use it again before throwing it away, you create less waste than if you used two pieces of paper and threw them both away.
 Similarly, even if a sheet of recycled paper is eventually landfilled, the recycling process still reduces the total amount of paper landfilled.

-Other questions about recycled paper
+6 - Other questions about recycled paper

 Buying paper with recycled content (whether preconsumer or postconsumer) achieves direct reductions in wood, water, and total energy use, as well as reduces manufacturing pollutants, solid waste and greenhouse gas emissions.
 It also reduces demand on forests, allowing them to continue sequestering carbon, which reduces the greenhouse gases in the atmosphere.

 Most preconsumer material is already channeled into industrial recycling collection systems.
-Requiring postconsumer fiber expands the recycling system by strengthening and maintaining business and community recycling collection programs, and creates an incentive for paper manufacturers to use more paper diverted from disposal.
+Requiring postconsumer fiber supports the recycling system by strengthening and maintaining business and community recycling collection programs, and creates an incentive for paper manufacturers to use more paper diverted from disposal.

 The primary difference between preconsumer and postconsumer materials is in the part of the recycling system that each supports.
 Preconsumer is produced by value-added industrial production and usually has a more consistent quality.
 Postconsumer materials come from a wider variety of community and business sources and represent a greater number of challenges to papermakers.
 There is also a far greater quantity of postconsumer material than preconsumer fiber that needs to be recycled.
 That is why there is a greater focus on requiring postconsumer content, although both provide important environmental benefits.